google/ExoPlayer/ad-insertion.md

 The [ExoPlayer IMA extension][] provides `ImaAdsLoader`, making it easy to integrate client-side ad insertion into your app.
-It wraps the functionality of the [client-side IMA SDK][] to support playback of VAST/VMAP ad tags.
+It wraps the functionality of the [client-side IMA SDK][] to support insertion of VAST/VMAP ads.
 For instructions on how to use the extension, including how to handle backgrounding and resuming playback, please see the [README][].